bpires/handbook/js/index.md

 const doSomething = new Promise((resolve, reject) => {})
 ```

-Resolving a promise means complete it successfully (which results in calling the `then()` method in who uses it).
+Resolving a promise means completing it successfully (which results in calling the `then()` method in who uses it).

 Rejecting a promise means ending it with an error (which results in calling the `catch()` method in who uses it).